-Some 500 years ago, Sri Chaitanya Mahaprabhu came to Braj-Vrindavan and identified the sacred sites of Sri Krishna’s pastimes which had been hidden due to the passage of time.
+Some hundreds of years ago, Sri Chaitanya Mahaprabhu came to Braj-Vrindavan and identified the sacred sites of Sri Krishna’s pastimes which had been hidden due to the passage of time.
 The six Gosvamis of Vrindavan, disciples of Sri Chaitanya, established the worship of Sri Krishna deities and built temples in his honor.
 So did Sri Vallabhacharya Prabhuji and Sri Swami Haridasji.

 Later, in the times of Moghul imperialism, the area of Braj Mandal, situated between the major cities of Delhi and Agra, was strongly affected by the exploitation and destruction by the invaders.
 Many temples and sacred sites were destroyed at the time.
 Years later, the British colonialism made its appearance in India and Braj-Vrindavan also suffered from looting and attempted dogmatic Christianization.

 Despite the various disturbances Braj Mandal suffered during the years, kings from different states of India arrived there with their subjects to establish temples of worship to Lord Krishna.
 At that time, they also began to organize pilgrimage trips to different sacred sites of Braj-Vrindavan.